Skip to main content

 Salesforce Duplicate Jobs are an integral part of the Salesforce Duplicate Management system, they’re designed to scan your existing records to find duplicates and are immensely useful in large datasets where manual detection is nearly impossible.
 Executing a duplicate job is straightforward.
 You first select the object (like Contacts or Accounts) and the matching rule you want to use.
 Then, Salesforce will scan the selected object’s records using the defined rule and compile a list of potential duplicates.
 The results of a duplicate job are visible in the Duplicate Record Sets page, where each set contains the potential duplicate records.
 By having this overview, you can review the suggested duplicates and decide whether to merge or dismiss them, providing greater control over your data’s integrity.

 Note, Duplicate Jobs are only available in Unlimited and Performance Editions of Salesforce and can only scan a maximum of 50 million records.
-If your dataset exceeds this limit, Salesforce will only scan the most recently updated records.
+If your dataset exceeds this limit, Salesforce Deduplication will only scan the most recently updated records.
 Also, the duplicate job doesn’t stop new duplicates from being created; it merely helps identify existing duplicates.

 Salesforce Matching Rule and Duplicate Rule Limitations